LoanToolsHub logo: navy blue house outline, royal blue calculator with white keys and a green button, and a green wrench for loan and payment tools.

 Putting it together: a month-by-month playbook

 Month one: list debts and minimums, pull credit reports for errors, and set an automated minimum-payment calendar.
 Month two: choose avalanche or snowball and allocate a conservative extra amount.
 Month three: revisit progress and adjust after real spending data.
 Every quarter: check whether refinancing or consolidation improves your weighted APR without extending behavior problems.
-Throughout, use the Loan Payment Calculator and Extra Payment Calculator to keep your installment strategy evidence-based.
+Throughout, use the Loan Payment Calculator and Payment Calculator to keep your installment strategy evidence-based.

 If you want motivation tied to concrete numbers, compare total interest paid under your old minimum-only path versus your new accelerated path.
 The gap is the financial return on discipline.
 That return is often higher than what you would earn keeping the same money idle, especially when applied to high-APR revolving debt modeled in the Credit Card Payoff Calculator.